jelmersnoeck/experiment/README.md

 }
 ```

+In the above example, we create a new context and pass it along to the new
+experiment.
+The experiment runner is aware of this and passes that to any
+function that takes a `context.Context` type (our test and control cases).
+This
+makes it then available for these functions to use.

 ### Before

 When an expensive setup is required to do the test, we don't always want to run